 Connecting to 172.22.36.10...

-Tip You should back up the startup-configuration file to a server daily and before you make any changes.
-You could use a short script to be run on the Cisco VSG to perform a save and a backup of the configuration.
-The script must contain two commands: copy running-configuration startup-configuration and copy startup-configuration tftp://server/name.
+Tip You should back up the startup-configuration file to a server on a daily basis and before you make any changes.
+A short script could be written to be run on Cisco VSG to perform a save and a backup of the configuration.
+The script needs to contain two commands: copy running-configuration startup-configuration and copy startup-configuration tftp://server/name.
 To execute the script, use the run-script [filename] command.